Augmentation Evoker DPS Mythic+ Tips — Midnight Season 1

 always go on the tank.
 This helps alleviate any burdens for you and lets

-Ideally, you would prefer for the Prescience to be on both damage dealers and
+suboptimally.
+Ideally, you would prefer for the Prescience to be on both

-Best Mythic+ Talents for Augmentation Evoker in The War Within
+Best Mythic+ Talents for Augmentation Evoker in Midnight

-Some dungeons may require a different set of talents.
-Still, in general, you should start with the following talents and only make changes if you know that you will need a different talent for a specific reason in a dungeon.
-For a description of all talents, please refer to our Augmentation Evoker talents page.
+Some dungeons may require a different set of utility talents from the Class Tree.
+Still, you should generally start with the following talents and only make changes if you know that you will need a different talent for a specific reason in a dungeon.

-For a more general overview of Talents for Augmentation Evoker, please visit our dedicated Talents page.
+For a more general overview of all Talents for Augmentation Evoker, please visit our dedicated Talents page.

 Best Talents for Augmentation Evoker